dleidert/bde-lock/docs/index.md

 shorttitle: Home
 title: BitLocker Drive Locker - Lock unlocked BitLocker encrypted drives via drive context menu
 description: >
-  Documentation about the bde-lock project, a simple Windows installer to create a drive context menu entry to lock / re-lock an unlocked BitLocker encrypted drive without the need to restart Windows.
+  Documentation about the bde-lock project, a simple Windows installer, which adds 'Bitlocker Lock drive' to the drive context menu entry to lock / re-lock an unlocked BitLocker encrypted drive without the need to restart the Windows system.
 The installer creates the necessary registry keys and installs a small script.
-If uninstalled, it will also remove all created or installed content.
+If uninstalled, it will also remove all created and installed content.
 tags:
   - bdelock
   - bde-lock